 Paul served the BOC as Executive Director for 15 years and, during that time, was the influential leader for the BOC certification program, the ultimate visionary and a cultivator of leaders.
 He has been recognized nationally as one of the top leaders by the certification community.

 Submit nominations for the 2013 Paul Grace Leadership Award by May 31, 2013, by filling out this application form

-The 2011 Paul Grace Leadership Award was presented to Bernadette Olson, EdD, ATC.
-In her nomination of Bernadette, Dr. Marcia Anderson wrote:
+The 2013 Paul Grace Leadership Award was presented to Sara Brown, MS, ATC.
+In her nomination of Sara, Dr. Eric Sauers wrote:

 The Public Advocacy Award is designed to recognize an individual, group or organization who has demonstrated leadership in protecting athletic training consumers.
 Public Advocacy Award recipients are leaders in the conception, construction and/or modification of Athletic Trainer regulation that protects the public and athletic training consumers.
 The recipients are, but not limited to, Certified Athletic Trainers, Athletic Trainer regulators, legislators, Athletic Trainer organizations or athletic training consumer advocates.

 - Be an individual or group who has served as an advocate for the public and athletic training consumers

 - Demonstrate evidence of significant contributions to the BOC mission through:

 - leadership in the conception, construction and/or modification of Athletic Trainer regulation to benefit the public and/or athletic training consumers and/or